REP’s The Dresser Is (A Little Too) Intelligent

 Knowing that Audie Gemora and Teroy Guzman were going to star as Sir and Norman, my standard was already high.
 And when I learned that Loy Arcenas (Ang Larawan) was directing, my expectations grew even more.
 Have to say, I wasn’t disappointed.

 Gemora was effective, willingly eager to serve his on-stage master, his loyalty never faltering.
-His comedic moments were delivered at just the right moments and it made this made the rather somber story a little more lighthearted.
+His comedic moments were delivered at just the right times and it made this made the rather somber story a little more lighthearted.
 Meanwhile, Guzman was believable as the less-than-there Sir.
 It was an experience to watch the two exchange Shakespearean lines as they argued with and admired each other.

 Sharing the stage with them were Missy Maramara as Her Ladyship, Tami Monsod as Madge, Justine Narciso as Irene, Jaime Del Mundo as Geoffrey and Jeremy Domingo as Oxenby.
 And while they each deserve their praise, I’ll take this moment to give a special shout out to Monson, who didn’t appear on stage often but definitely made her presence known each time she was.